open-estuary/estuary/doc/Quick_Deployment.4D05.md

    * Login the website of boards' BMC IP(e.g:https://192.168.2.100) with browser(IE browser is suggested to use), The `username` & `password` is `root` & `Huawei12#$`.
    * Click "Remote" on the top of BMC webiste.
 Select "Remote Virtual Console (Shared Mode)" to enter into KVM interface.
 Click "Image File" and choose the iso image, then click "Connect" button.
    * Click "Config" on the top of BMC website, click "Boot Option" to select "DVD-ROM drive", then click "Save" button.
-   * Reboot the board
+   * Reboot the board at BMC website
-   * According to the prompt to deploy the system.
+   * According to the prompt to deploy the system at BMC website
    * Reboot the boards to enter the system you deployed by default.

 ### <a name="2.3">Deploy system via PXE</a>